Parallel resampling in the particle filter: Abstract

 \section{Abstract}

-Modern parallel computing devices such as the graphics processing unit (GPU) have gained significant traction in scientific computing, and are particularly well-suited to data-parallel algorithms such as the particle filter.
-Of the components of the particle filter, the resampling step is the most difficult to implement well on such devices, as it often requires a collective operation, such as a sum, across weights.
-We present and compare a number of resampling algorithms in this work, including rarely-used alternatives based on Metropolis and rejection sampling.
-We find that these alternative approaches perform significantly faster on the GPU than more common approaches such as the multinomial, stratified and systematic resamplers, a speedup attributable to the absence of collective operations.
-Moreover, in single-precision (particularly relevant on GPUs due to its faster performance), the common approaches are numerically unstable for plausibly large numbers of particles, while these alternative approaches are not.
-Finally, we provide a number of auxiliary functions of practical use in resampling, such as for the permutation of ancestry vectors to enable in-place propagation of particles.
+Modern parallel computing devices, such as the graphics processing unit (GPU), have gained significant traction in scientific and statistical computing.
+They are particularly well-suited to data-parallel algorithms such as the particle filter, or more generally Sequential Monte Carlo (SMC), which are increasingly used in statistical inference.
+SMC methods carry a set of weighted \emph{particles} through repeated propagation, weighting and resampling steps.
+The propagation and weighting steps are straightforward to parallelise, as they require only independent operations on each particle.
+The resampling step is more difficult, as standard schemes require a collective operation, such as a sum, across particle weights.
+Focusing on this resampling step, we analyse two alternative schemes that do not involve a collective operation (Metropolis and rejection resamplers), and compare them to standard schemes (multinomial, stratified and systematic resamplers).
+We find that, in certain circumstances, the alternative resamplers can perform significantly faster on a GPU, and to a lesser extent on a CPU, than the standard approaches.
+Moreover, in single precision, the standard approaches are numerically biased for upwards of hundreds of thousands of particles, while the alternatives are not.
+This is particularly important given greater single- than double-precision throughput on modern devices, and the consequent temptation to use single precision with a greater number of particles.
+Finally, we provide auxiliary functions useful for implementation, such as for the permutation of ancestry vectors to enable in-place propagation.